doctorfree/MusicPlayerPlus/README.md

-	-s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or $HOME/Music/
+	-s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or /home/ronnie/Music/
 	-S indicates display ASCIImatics splash animation General options:
 	-D indicates download album cover art
-	-d 'music_directory' specifies the music directory to use for downloaded album cover art (without this option -D will use the 'music_directory' setting in '~/.config/mpd/mpd.conf'
+	-d 'music_directory' specifies the music directory to use for downloaded album cover art (without this option -D will use the 'music_directory' setting in '/etc/mpd.conf'
 	-k indicates kill MusicPlayerPlus tmux sessions and ASCIImatics scripts -M 'action' can be used to control the Music Player Daemon (MPD) or configure the ALSA sound system
-		MPD actions will be applied to both the MPD service and the MPD socket service while ALSA configuration will update the ALSA configuration in '/etc/asound.conf' -R indicates record tmux session with asciinema
+		ALSA configuration will update the ALSA configuration in '/etc/asound.conf' -R indicates record tmux session with asciinema
 	-T indicates use a tmux session for either ASCIImatics or mpcplus -z fzmpopt specifies the fzmp option and invokes fzmp to